 Given that innovative firms (particularly start-ups) are known to create more jobs than any other business category, Federal, State, territory and local governments in Australia must do everything within their scope to assist businesses in understanding the value of innovation and, where appropriate, to provide financial and other incentives to encourage innovative thinking within the small business community.
+Our road to recovery out of the pandemic is reliant on the innovative enterprises of our small and medium businesses.

-There is still an apparent lack of appropriate acknowledgement by small businesses of the importance of innovation to the growth of their enterprises.
+However, there is still an apparent lack of appropriate acknowledgement by small businesses of the importance of innovation to the growth of their enterprises.
 The IPA Deakin SME Research Centre has noted that the Australian Bureau of Statistics reports that only one in seven small businesses see innovation as important.
 That statistic alone illustrates that more needs to be done to create and promote incentives for small businesses to improve their prospects of future success.

-The IPA Deakin SME Research Centre has undertaken research on R&D in the wake of Covid-19 and concludes there is an urgent need for new thinking in stimulating SMEs through innovation.
+The IPA Deakin SME Research Centre has undertaken research on R&D in the wake of COVID-19 and concludes there is an urgent need for new thinking in stimulating SMEs through innovation.
 A major innovation is the patent box.
 The annexure to this submission contains a detailed consideration of innovation policy and the patent box reform.